zebbern/DorkingTool/README.md

 <hr>

 > [!WARNING]
-> Loxs is intended for educational and ethical hacking purposes only.
+> These is intended for educational and ethical hacking purposes only.
 It should only be used to test systems you own or have explicit permission to test.
 Unauthorized use of third-party websites or systems without consent is illegal and unethical.